Certain City and Guilds qualifications to require accompanying e-certificates

-The Construction Skills Certification Scheme will require applicants applying for a card with a City and Guilds qualification (issued from 1st April 2013 onwards) to submit their City and Guilds e-certificate as part of their application from 1st September 2021.
+The Construction Skills Certification Scheme will require applicants applying for a card with a City and Guilds qualification (issued from 1st April 2013 onwards) to submit their City and Guilds e-certificate, which is a City and Guilds certificate that must contain the certificate authentication code, as part of their application from 1st September 2021.

-CSCS is committed to tackling the small percentage of cards being issued based on fraudulently-gained qualifications and the use of e-certificates and similar technologies allow for accurate and swift verification of supporting documents.
+CSCS is committed to tackling the small percentage of cards being issued based on fraudulently-gained qualifications and the use of e-certificates and similar technologies allow for accurate and swift verification of these certificates.

 City and Guilds e-certificates issued from 1st April 2013 onwards must include the following when being submitted to CSCS:

 Applicants and employers can verify their City and Guilds qualification e-certificates by using the City and Guilds online MyCertis tool.

 If you achieved your qualification after 1st April 2013 and do not have an e-certificate, please contact the City and Guilds Training Provider you completed your qualification with for further info.

 If the Training Provider you completed your qualification with no longer exists, please contact City and Guilds directly.

 Please contact City and Guilds using the details below.

 - Hours: Monday to Friday, 8am to 6pm